The page has been translated by Gen AI.

 Overview

-This document describes how to configure time synchronization settings for Virtual Server or Bare Metal Server on Samsung Cloud Platform (hereinafter referred to as SCP).
-Accurate time synchronization is essential for software operating on the system to maintain stable and consistent system time information.
-In particular, in a task system consisting of multiple servers, all servers must be synchronized with the same Network Time Protocol (hereinafter referred to as NTP) server.
-This allows for accurate timestamps to be recorded in system logs and enables efficient analysis of time zone-based issues when events occur.
+This document covers how to configure time synchronization on Virtual Server or Bare Metal Server in Samsung Cloud Platform (hereafter SCP).
+Accurate time synchronization is essential for software running on the system to maintain stable and consistent system time information.
+In particular, in business systems composed of multiple servers, all servers must synchronize their time through the same Network Time Protocol (hereafter NTP) server.
+This ensures that system logs record accurate timestamps, allowing efficient analysis of time-based issues when events occur.

-SCP provides a dedicated NTP server that can be commonly used in Multi-AZ or all regions.
-Additionally, SCP’s Virtual Server or Bare Metal Server has the time synchronization setting pre-configured in the OS image by default.
-Therefore, you can activate time synchronization automatically by adding a compute product and starting the OS.
+SCP provides an NTP-dedicated server that can be used across Multi-AZ or all regions.
+Additionally, SCP’s Virtual Server or Bare Metal Server comes with SCP’s time synchronization settings pre-configured in the OS image by default.
+Therefore, simply adding a Compute product and starting the OS automatically enables time synchronization.

 ※ SCP supports both Public IP and Private IP for time synchronization.
-You can find the NTP server information provided by SCP in the user manual.
-To register the NTP server information in domain format, you need to set up SCP DNS.
+NTP server information provided by SCP can be found in the user manual.
+To register NTP server information as a domain, SCP DNS configuration is required.

-To configure time synchronization on a Linux server, you need to install a program for NTP services.
-There are two NTP programs available: ntpd and chrony.
-SCP’s supported Linux distributions (Redhat, Ubuntu, CentOS) use chrony by default.
+To configure time synchronization on a Linux server, you need to install a program for the NTP service.
+Two NTP programs, ntpd and chrony, can be used, and Linux distributions available on SCP (Redhat, Ubuntu, CentOS) use chrony by default.
+In the latest versions of Linux OS, chrony is used instead of ntpd to take advantage of enhanced features, so this document provides guidance only for chrony.

-NTP communicates through UDP port 123 by default.
-If you use SCP’s NTP server, you do not need to add separate security settings (Security Group).
-However, if you set SCP’s NTP server to Public IP, you need to add an Internet Gateway and set Firewall and Security Group policies.
+NTP communicates primarily over UDP port 123.
+When using SCP’s NTP server, there is no need to add separate security settings (Security Group).
+However, if you configure SCP’s NTP server with a public IP, you must add an Internet Gateway and configure firewall and Security Group policies.

-Before configuring time synchronization, access the server and check the synchronization status.
-If the chrony package is not installed, install it and configure it.
+Before configuring time synchronization, connect to the server to check the synchronization status, and if the chrony package is not installed, install the chrony package and configure it.

 chronyc sources -v